mmorys/bedrock-server-manager/docs/source/extras/web_extras.md

 :align: center
 ```

+## Themes
+The Bedrock Server Manager web UI supports theming, allowing you to customize the look and feel of the application.

+See the [**Theming**](../web/theming.md) documentation for more information on how to create and apply custom themes.

 ## Custom Web Server Panorama

 You can personalize the background panorama displayed on the main web server page.